Configure time synchronization with an external NTP server

 -

-Check which utility is being used on the server:
+Check which utility is used on the server:

 systemctl status ntpsystemctl status chronydsystemctl status systemd-timesyncdWe recommend using

-Chrony, but you can customize whichever utility is already installed on the server. -
+Chrony, but you can configure the utility that is already installed on the server. -

 If you want to switch to

-Chrony, disable and uninstall thesystemd-timesyncdandntpdutilities and installChrony:systemctl disable <name>sudo apt remove <name>sudo apt-get install chronydSpecify
+Chrony, disable and remove thesystemd-timesyncdandntpdutilities and installChrony:systemctl disable <name>sudo apt remove <name>sudo apt-get install chronydSpecify

-<name>as the name of the utility to be removed (ntporsystemd-timesyncd).
+<name>— the name of the utility to remove (ntporsystemd-timesyncd).

 Chrony